We promote sustainable, healthy agrifood

-In terms of livestock, it has helped increase control over animal health, with new vaccines, veterinary biodrugs and molecular tools to diagnose many diseases much earlier.
-It has also helped improve animal nutrition, obtaining and validating functional ingredients for livestock.
+On the other hand, biotechnology helps improve animal health with new vaccines, veterinary biodrugs and molecular tools to diagnose many diseases much earlier.
+It has also helped improve animal nutrition, obtaining and validating functional ingredients.

 How are AseBio and its members working to address this challenge?